 Additionally, as a member of the European Union (EU) Energy Community (EC) since 2011, Ukraine is working to take its regulatory frameworks and energy sector to a higher standard to integrate with Europe more fully.
 Ukrainian officials are introducing more intense competition as well as higher technical standards and regulations, while at the same time creating a better environment for investment.
 More broadly, Ukraine has been on a path to build its capacity to regulate its electricity and natural gas sectors more effectively in order to harmonize with EC regulations and eventually link with the EU market.
 A major step in realizing this this goal was taken in March 2022, when the Ukrainian and Moldovan grids were successful synchronized to the EU power grid.

 Energy utilities in Ukraine are regulated by the National Energy and Utilities Regulatory Commission (NEURC).
 NEURC was created in 1994 and is responsible for the regulation of natural monopolies’ activities in the power, oil, gas, and heat generation sectors was well the protection of consumers’ rights and overseeing pricing policies in those sectors.

-Supported by the United States Agency for International Development (USAID), NARUC’s Ukraine Energy Regulatory Partnership is designed to help enhance the ability of the National Energy and Utilities Regulatory Commission (NEURC) to regulate effectively the electricity and natural gas sectors in Ukraine by drawing on international practices and relevant U.S. experience in market restructuring to encourage greater competition.
-The partnership specifically supports the regulator in developing the regulatory framework for further market liberalization, the ancillary service market and consumer engagement.
+Supported by the United States Agency for International Development (USAID), NARUC’s Ukraine Energy Regulatory Partnership is designed to help enhance NEURC’s ability to effectively regulate the electricity and natural gas sectors in Ukraine by drawing on international practices and relevant U.S. experience in market restructuring to encourage greater competition.
+The partnership currently supports the regulator in developing and strengthening multiple regulatory market monitoring capacities.

 Project Dates: 2010-Present